 The submission of this formal signed and dated written description of the complaint signals the beginning of the formal resolution, serves as the request for a hearing, and shall serve as the dated start of the hearing timeline.

 The College Grievance Officer will submit a copy of the formal written grievance to the Respondent.
 The Respondent will be given an opportunity to submit a written response to the allegations to the College Grievance Officer.
-This response must be received within 10 days.
+This response must be received within 10 days and shall be shared with the Grievant.

 Hearing Procedures

 Grievance HearingCommittee.
 The hearing panel for any grievance shall be composed of one administrator, one faculty member and one student.
 At the beginning of the academic year, and no later than October 1st, the College President, the President of the Academic Senate, and the Associated Students President shall each establish a list of at least two persons who will serve on student Grievance Hearing Committees.
 The College President will identify two administrators; the President of the Academic Senate will identify two faculty; and the Associated Students President will identify two students.
-The College President shall appoint the Grievance Hearing Committee from the names in this pool; however, no administrator, faculty member or student who has any personal involvement in the matter to be decided, who is a necessary witness, who is a relative of any party or witness, or who could not otherwise act in a neutral manner shall serve on the Grievance Hearing Committee.
+The College President, or designee, shall appoint the Grievance Hearing Committee from the names in this pool; however, no administrator, faculty member or student who has any personal involvement in the matter to be decided, who is a necessary witness, who is a relative of any party or witness, or who could not otherwise act in a neutral manner shall serve on the Grievance Hearing Committee.

-Upon notification of the Grievance Hearing Committee composition, the Respondent and Grievant shall each be allowed one peremptory challenge, excluding the chairperson.
-The College President shall substitute the challenged member or members from the panel pool to achieve the appropriate Grievance Hearing Committee composition.
+Upon notification of the Grievance Hearing Committee composition, the Respondent and Grievant shall each be allowed one peremptory challenge.
+The College President, or designee, shall substitute the challenged member or members from the panel pool to achieve the appropriate Grievance Hearing Committee composition.
 In the event that the pool names are exhausted in any one category, further designees shall be submitted by the College President (for administrators), the President of the Academic

 Senate (for faculty), or the Associated Student President (for students).